scality/elmerfs/README.md

 #### The View

-Each `elmerfs` process have its own view of the current filesystem.
+Each `elmerfs` process have one or multiple view attached to it.
-Consequently, each process running should have a different view id.
+For convenience the view is based on the user which perform the operations.
-This id is used later on to resolve concurrent updates gracefully.
+It is expected that the user cannot perform conflicting update by himself against himself.
+This means that an user should always contact and perform operation on the same process.

-Each time you create file or a directory, the view id that it was created from will be saved alongside the metadatas.
+Each time you create file or a directory, the user that it was created from will be saved alongside the metadata.

 #### Naming